 - At the Conference: Talking to the Audience

-- All posters are displayed at the Whitman Undergraduate Conference in a single, one-hour session.
+- All posters are displayed at the Whitman Undergraduate Conference in a single, two-hour session.
 Poster presenters must be on hand with their poster during the session.

 - Posters are produced on campus.
 They are printed on paper and mounted on panels or on easels with foam-core board backing.